Code-Institute-Submissions/Memory-Game-11/README.md

 ## UX
 Objectives of the game application:

-* Create a game that suits for all ages to improve, but focuses on children between 4-12 years old to learn colors
+* Create a game that suits for all ages to improve visual memory, but focuses on children between 4-12 years old to learn colors and simple logical tasks
 * Simple, intuitive and user friendly
 * Player can select through 3 difficulty levels: easy mode, moderate and hard mode
 * Availability of the game on all the screen sizes and all platforms